 How does Sauper do it?
 In what cagey ways does he create interest, fascination, investment, and greater insight than a standard doc?

-He does take the little ballet dancer and a friend to a hotel for dinner and a swim in its luxurious pool.
-But first they must get past the hotel “guard” who is sure the children don’t belong there.
+He does take the little ballet dancer and a friend to a local luxury hotel for dinner and a swim in its luxurious pool.
+But first they must get past the hotel “guard” who assumes he is a guest (he is not) but that the children are not and don’t belong there.
+White privilege.
 So, it’s quite fitting when the little girl reports that she has peed in the pool.

 We don’t know the charismatic little girl’s name in the film, but research reveals it is Leonelis Arango Salas.
 She is one of the little “prophets” that Sauper uses to tell the story of Cuba.
 This is a strategy he has used before.
 He finds children where he is filming to explain the history and circumstance of their location.
 He finds the greatest honesty and candor from what he calls his prophets.
 What Leonelis, who seems to be about ten years old, and her friends have to say is their unguarded, experiential truth.